mbergenlid/nes-copter/docs/_drafts/2018-02-02-draw-on-screen.markdown

 Rendering to the screen is handled by the Picture Processing Unit (PPU), the PPU has it's own internal memory called VRAM with an address space of 2^16 bytes (same as the CPU memory).
 Each frame, the PPU draws "whatever" is currently in the PPU memory.
 The PPU is controlled by a set of registers which are mapped to memory locations in the CPU memory.

 That's a pretty vague explanation but let's make it concrete by creating a sprite and draw it on the screen.
+I'm thinking to start with displaying the sprite that will represent our helicopter.
+Given my very artistic skills, I'm not going to attempt an actual helicopter but rather something like this:

 ![Sprite]({{ "/assets/sprite.png" | absolute_url }})
-The PPU memory can hold 64 sprites, each occupying 4 bytes ...

-So, the pattern for the image above could look like this
+Drawing a sprite on the screen requires three things.
+A pattern, a colour palette and some meta data, also known as OAM (Object Attribute Memory), such as position.
+The pattern defines an 8x8 pixel matrix where each value can be `0-3`, these patterns are stored as 16 bytes in two "planes".
+We will see how this works when we look at an example.
+Each pixel (values between `0-3`) is used as an index into the colour palette to select the colour for the pixel, each colour palette holds three colours (a pixel value `0` means transparent).

+...

+Our image above is 16x16 pixel so it requires four sprites.
+Let's start by creating the pattern for the top left sprite, the 8x8 pattern should look something like this.

 ```
 0 0 0 0 0 0 0 1